easierdata/multi-temporal-crop-classification-training-data/README.md

 ## Data Generation Pipeline

 The data generation pipeline is a multi-step process that involves identifying, determining, downloading and processing HLS scenes.
-The final output of the processed HLS scenes is the input that for the multi-temporal crop classification model.
+The final output of the processed HLS scenes is used as the input for running the multi-temporal crop classification model.

 Below is an outline of the processes that take place within the data generation pipeline: